-In June 2022, the GASB issued Statement No. 101, Compensated Absences.
+• In June 2022, the GASB issued Statement No. 101, Compensated Absences.
 This Statement clarifies the recognition and measurement guidance for compensated absences.
-This Statement requires that liabilities for compensated absences be recognized for (1) leave that has not been used and (2) leave that has been used but not yet paid in cash or settled through noncash means.
-The requirements of this statement are effective for financial statements for reporting periods beginning after December 5, 2023.
-The Authority is evaluating the impact that adoption of this Statement will have on its financial position, results of operations and cash flows.
+The requirements of this statement are effective for financial statements for reporting periods beginning after December 15, 2023.

+The Authority is evaluating the impact that adoption of these Statements will have on its financial position, results of operations and cash flows.